David Beriáin: Death

 Beriain was murdered in Arli National Park on April 27, 2021, along with cameraman Roberto Fraile and conservationist Rory Young, by Jama'at Nasr al-Islam wal Muslimin (JNIM) militants.
-They were filming a documentary about poaching in Burkina Faso, when they entered territory belonging to Al Qaeda and shortly after militants blocked their path and opened fire on the convoy in which they were traveling.
+They were filming a documentary about poaching in Burkina Faso, when they entered territory belonging to Al Qaeda.
+Shortly after, militants blocked their path and opened fire on the convoy in which they were traveling.
 According to one of the Burkinabe soldiers who were with them, during the shootout Beriain, Fraile and Young hid in the forest.
 It was later reported that Fraile had been seriously wounded during the shootout, so Beriain and Young stayed with him instead of trying to escape.

 The next day, then Minister of Foreign Affairs of Spain, Arancha González Laya, during the Council of Ministers, reported that the bodies of Beriain, Fraile and Young had been found in the area of the attack.
 Young was the president and founder of the NGO Chengeta Wildlife, which is dedicated to the fight against poaching in Africa.
 Later in an audio, the JNIM, linked to Al Qaeda, claimed responsibility for the attack.

 His body, as well as those of Fraile and Young, arrived on April 30 at the Torrejón de Ardoz Airport, Madrid, from where it was then transferred to Artajona.
-There he was buried the next morning, and a funeral was held. that same day at Reina Urraca High School, where Beriain had studied.
+He was buried the next morning.
+A funeral was held later that day at Reina Urraca High School, where Beriain had studied.